Board of Animal Services Commissioners

 Television Writer, Producer and Screenwriter

 Roger Wolfson is a screenwriter, attorney, and speechwriter.
 He has an extensive background in politics, having worked for United States Senators Joe Lieberman, John Kerry, Ted Kennedy, and Paul Wellstone.
 He helped write laws that affect animal rights, from the Individuals with Disabilities Education Act to crime legislation to legislation involving Housing and Urban Development.
 He also written for Law and Order: SVU, Saving Grace, Fairly Legal, and the Closer.
 Wolfson holds his Masters in Creative Writing from Johns Hopkins, his bachelors from Vassar, and his law degree from the University of Pennsylvania.
-He lives in Silver Lake with his fiancée, Nori El-Shinnawy, and their rescue dogs, Easy and Peaceful.

 The Board of Animal Services Commissioners Board Meetings